How to use the Metrobús in Mexico City

 • Línea 7: Indio Verdes to Campo Marte

-Mexico City Metrobus Map:
+Mexico City Metrobús Map:

 Metrobus route map

-Mexico City Metrobus schedule
+Mexico City Metrobús schedule

 The Metrobus operates to the following schedule:

-Monday to Saturday: 4:30 am – 12:00 am (midnight)
+Monday to Saturday: 4.30 am to midnight

-Sunday and public holidays: 5:00 am – 12:00 am (midnight)
+Sunday and public holidays: 5 am to midnight

 Metrobus in mexico City, line 3 at Jardin Pushkin station